konrad-jamrozik/droidmate/RUNNING.md

 Ensure the emulator:

 * is a Nexus (e.g. Nexus 7),
+* has Google APIs,
 * runs Android 4.2.2 (API 19),
 * has no frame,
 * has VM heap of at least 256 MB,
-* has at least 1 GB ram.
+* has at least 1 GB of RAM.